24hourkirtan/audio-streaming-apis/pages/auth.md

 The API supports JWT Authentication over SSL.
 To use any secure endpoint a JWT token must be acquired using the username (email) and password of a valid account.
 Any subsequent call to a secure endpoint must carry the token of the request header.
+Not all endpoints require a JWT token.
+Some endpoints will respond with or without a JWT token.
+Those that respond without will return a filtered result set of non-restricted materials.

 #### curl -v -H "$(cat headers.txt)" yourhost.com

 The following curl example shows how to get a token using Basic Auth.
-The -u parameter will convert the credential to a header osbject while the version is set directly into the header.
+The -u parameter will convert the credential to a header object while the version is set directly into the header.

 ```bash